pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX-Spectrum.md

          If you are in trouble try to re-MERGE the REM lines onto you main BASIC block.

 ```

-## Advanced use of the ZX Spectrum libraries

 ### The standard ZX Spectrum console driver